-October 12: Required for both GEOL 393 and 394 Students.
+October 18: Required for both GEOL 393 and 394 Students.

-Topic: Preparing for the future (jobs, graduate school).
+- Topic: Preparing for the future (jobs, graduate school).
 This open forum has been inserted in part as a response to feedback from former students.
-A Career Center guest will attend along with several Geology Faculty.

-October 19:

-- Note: Optional class check with instructor.
-Informal Individual Meetings with Students - October 26: Required for both GEOL 393 and 394 Students.
+A Career Center guest will attend along with several Geology Faculty. - October 25: Required for both GEOL 393 and 394 Students.
 Topics: Discussion of Research Progress Preparing the Final Paper and Final Presentation

-November 2: Writing Day (1215 CHEM)
+November 1: Writing Day (1215 CHEM)

-November 9 (Wednesday): (1215 CHEM)
+November 8 (Wednesday): (1215 CHEM)